 Although Julia’s House is named after Julia Perks, it was her friend Mike Wise who founded the charity.
 Julia sadly died of cancer before she could make her dream a reality but Mike, along with a small group of supporters, took up the baton and got the whole charity off the ground through fundraising and then employing the first two community nurses.
 He continued to tirelessly fundraise in order to build a dedicated Dorset hospice.
 After playing an active role in Julia’s House for more than a decade, Mike is retired from the Board of Trustees but remains our Life President.

 The Foundation’s original intention was to raise enough money to build a children’s hospice but in order to start supporting families as early as possible, the fledgling charity launched a small community care service, employing two nurses to offer families respite in their own homes.
-Those nurses are still working for Julia’s House – as our Directors of Care – and 60 per cent of our care is still community-based, but today our service is changing lives across the whole of Dorset – and into Wiltshire.
+One of those nurses is still working for Julia’s House – as our Director of Care – and 60 per cent of our care is still community-based, but today our service is changing lives across the whole of Dorset – and into Wiltshire.

 “A wonderful, much-loved local charity.
 Imagine what life would be like for families if Julia’s House didn’t exist.”